Winetricks/winezeug/patchwatcher/readme.txt

 Install NFS server on master, and NFS common on both slaves.
 (See https://help.ubuntu.com/community/SettingUpNFSHowTo )
+e.g. on the slaves, do
+  sudo apt-get install nfs-common

 On the master, create a directory /home/pwshared owned by user patchmaster on all machines, e.g.

   $ sudo mkdir /home/pwshared; sudo chown patchmaster.patchmaster /home/pwshared

-and create directories for each slave, e.g.
+and create group-writable directories for each slave, e.g.

   $ sudo mkdir /home/pwshared/slave{1,2}
-  $ sudo chown patchmaster.patchmaster /home/pwshared/slave{1,2}
+  $ sudo chown patchslave.patchslave /home/pwshared/slave{1,2}
+  $ sudo chmod 775 /home/pwshared/slave{1,2}

 On the master, export the slave directories.  i.e. edit /etc/exports and add the lines